psychemedia/middle-english-romances/sir-orfeo.md

 This Middle English version of a French lay seems to offer so few difficulties that it is given in its original form, as it appears in the Auchinleck manuscript.
 The text is copied from that edited by Laing in " Select Pieces of Ancient Popular Poetry of Scotland," reprinted in Edinburgh, 1884.
 A critical edition of the poem was published by O. Zielke, Breslau, 1880.
 A very charming free translation in stanza form has been made by E. E. Hunt, Cambridge, 1909.

-" Sir Orfeo " is the mediaeval interpretation of the story of Orpheus and Eurydice (Ovid's "Metamorphoses," bk. x, 11.1-77), which was told in French, and then translated by some nameless but immortal English poet.
+"Sir Orfeo " is the mediaeval interpretation of the story of Orpheus and Eurydice (Ovid's "Metamorphoses," bk. x, 11.1-77), which was told in French, and then translated by some nameless but immortal English poet.
 The beauty of this Middle English version is undeniable.
 Despite its brevity and its occasionally laconic phrases, the poem shows real pathos in the account of the passionate grief of Orfeo, and his desolate wanderings in search of his lady.
 The concrete vividness of color and fragrance in nature, the dim stateliness of the retinue of the king of fairyland, the magic beauty of his strange abode, are described with true poetic sensitiveness.
 In choice of detail, in management of incident, in " discovery," and in conclusion the narrative is singularly well managed.

 As a mediaeval rendering of a classical tale, the poem has many charms, because it so naively and so completely changes the setting and insists upon mediaeval towers and dress and customs.
 Pluto's dark realm is transformed into a fairy kingdom, Thrace has become Winchester, and the wandering Greek is a Breton harper knocking at the door of a Gothic castle.
 As a version of one of the most beautiful of the world's stories, this lay has true imaginative distinction; it pictures the loyalty of love and love's power over time and fairy spells, but it willfully changes the outcome of the old story to suit the sentiment of high romance in an age when every tale must have a happy ending.